2008 AMSC/CMSC 660 Term Project Information

 • Are the Matlab codes well designed and well documented?

-• Warning: The only failing grades I have given on this assignment have been for lateness or plagiarism.
+• Warning: Lateness or plagiarism puts you in danger of failing the course.
 If you use someone's ideas, cite the source.
 If you use a direct quote, use quotation marks and cite the source.
 And don't expect a good grade on a project that is mostly someone else's work.

 • Solve an optimal control problem using variants on methods discussed in the book.